pyomeca/bioptim/README.md

 Another example of mapping can be found at 'examples/getting_started/example_inequality_constraint.py'.

 ### The example_multiphase.py file
-This example is a trivial box that must superimpose one of its corner to a marker at the beginning of the movement and a the at different marker at the end of each phase.
+This example is a trivial box that must superimpose one of its corners on a marker at the beginning of the movement and a the at different marker at the end of each phase.
 Moreover a constraint on the rotation is imposed on the cube.
 It is designed to show how one can define a multiphase optimal control program.